-- feature\name (list of strings or 'auto', optional (default='auto')) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of strings or int, or 'auto', optional (default='auto')) Categorical features.
+- feature\name (list of str, or 'auto', optional (default='auto')) Feature names.
+If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default='auto')) Categorical features.
 If list of int, interpreted as indices.
-If list of strings, interpreted as feature names (need to specify feature\name as well).
+If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
 All values in categorical features should be less than int32 max value (2147483647).

 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature. - callbacks (list of callback functions or None, optional (default=None)) List of callback functions that are applied at each iteration.
-See Callbacks in Python API for more information. - init\model (string, Booster, LGBMModel or None, optional (default=None)) Filename of LightGBM model, Booster instance or LGBMModel instance used for continue training.
+The output cannot be monotonically constrained with respect to a categorical feature.

+- callbacks (list of callable, or None, optional (default=None)) List of callback functions that are applied at each iteration.
+See Callbacks in Python API for more information. - init\model (str, pathlib.Path, Booster, LGBMModel or None, optional (default=None)) Filename of LightGBM model, Booster instance or LGBMModel instance used for continue training.

-Note: Custom eval function expects a callable with following signatures: func (y\true, y\pred), func (y\true, y\pred, weight) or func (y\true, y\pred, weight, group) and returns (eval\name, eval\result, is\higher\better) or list of (eval\name, eval\result, is\higher\better):
+Note: Custom eval function expects a callable with following signatures: func(y\true, y\pred), func(y\true, y\pred, weight) or func(y\true, y\pred, weight, group) and returns (eval\name, eval\result, is\higher\better) or list of (eval\name, eval\result, is\higher\better):

 y\pred [array-like of shape = [n\samples] or shape = [n\samples \ n\classes] (for multi-class task)] The predicted values.
+In case of custom objective, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.